-If RESET, SCL and SDA pins are used in the user application board for other purposes, it is recommended to use a serial resistor to avoid a conflict when the other devices force the signal level.
+If RESET, SCL and SDA pins are used in the user application board for other purposes, it is recommended to provide an adequate isolation to avoid a conflict when the other devices force the signal level.

 The ISP can be applied by using the standard tools for the device programming.
-The ISP can be applied by using the standard tools for the device programming.
-The ST52F510 Starter Kit supplies a cable to perform the ISP.
+The ST52F510/F513 Starter Kit supplies a cable to perform the ISP.
 The user application board should supply a suited connector type for the cable (see Starter Kit User Manual).